 example.com then both of the emails from our above example (

 [email protected] and

-yahoo.com domain names since there are likely users on those platforms that you do want to receive emails from.
+yahoo.com domain names since there are likely users using those email providers that you do want to receive emails from.

 Blocking by Subject

-A lot of spam out there can be pretty repetitive, which is a good thing for you.
-If you notice that you continuously get emails with the same subject, then blocking by subject would be a good way for you to get rid of those emails.
+A lot of spam out there can be pretty repetitive, which is actually a good thing for you.
+If you notice that you continuously get emails with some kind of pattern, like the same subject, then blocking by subject would be a good way for you to get rid of those emails.

 Blocking by Phrase or Keywords

 For the trickier spammers that you can't get rid of using one of the above methods, blocking by phrase or keyword may be a good solution for you.
 For example, this is especially good for stopping obscene emails by blocking sex or dating-related keywords/phrases to get rid of the very common porn advertisement emails.

 Again, you need to be careful with this method, because blocking a word that is very common (like